Hyperbaric Oxygen Therapy FAQs

 Hard HBOT is hyperbaric oxygen therapy at higher pressures, typically above 1.5 ATA.
 Hard HBOT is available in monoplace or multiplace chambers with 100% oxygen.

-What is the Difference in Clinical Outcomes Between Mild HBOT & Hard HBOT?
+What is the Difference in Clinical Outcomes Between Mild HBOT and Hard HBOT?

 What Happens During the Treatment?

-For many people, a session in a hyperbaric chamber is no different from an airplane flight.
+For many people, a session in a hyperbaric oxygen chamber is no different from an airplane flight.
 You need to be able to clear your ears to be comfortable.
-Once you have descended to pressure and your ears adjust, you will feel completely normal in the chamber.
-If you are in a portable chamber with room air, you can bring a portable computer or an iPod into the chamber, along with beverages, blankets, and pillows.
-If you are in a large enough chamber, you can sit, stand up, exercise, or sleep.
+Once your ears adjust, you will feel completely normal in the chamber.
+If you are in a portable chamber with room air, you can bring a portable computer or phone into the chamber, along with beverages, blankets, and pillows.
+If your chamber is large enough, you can sit, stand up, exercise, or sleep.
 If you are in a smaller chamber, you can lie down and read, listen to music, or watch videos.

 What is the Standard Treatment Protocol?

-Many doctors recommend an initial group of 40 sessions, one or two per day, for 60 to 90 minutes each, 5 to 7 days per week.
+Many doctors recommend an initial round of 40 sessions, typically done once or twice a day for 60 to 90 minutes each, five to seven days a week.
 After a two to four-week break, a second round of 40 sessions is usually recommended.
 For chronic conditions, people often do hundreds of sessions over a period of years.
 Please contact your doctor to discuss the best protocol for your condition.

 What is a SPECT Scan?

 A SPECT scan shows brain function by mapping blood flow in the brain (cerebral perfusion).
-The scans show areas of hypoperfusion, where brain activity is too low, and hyperperfusion, where brain activity is too high, before and after SPECT scans show the changes in brain activity resulting from HBOT.
+The scans show areas of hypoperfusion, where brain activity is too low, and hyperperfusion, where brain activity is too high.
+Before and after SPECT scans show the changes in brain activity resulting from HBOT.
 The cost of a SPECT scan is approximately $3,000.
-Please contact your doctor to see if before and after SPECT scans are advisable.
+Please contact your doctor to see if SPECT scans are advisable for you.

 How Safe is HBOT?